 This is a general education course designed to meet the need of a laboratory science course for education and other non-science majors.
 This introductory level course includes the study of selected materials from the fields of chemistry, physics, and astronomy.
-This course requires at least one paper using a documentation format and multiple lab reports.
-(ACTS: PHSC1004) (Offered fall and spring semester)
+Topics include measurement, force, energy and work, heat, sound, electricity, atoms and elements, chemical reactions, bonding, and solar system (ACTS: PHSC1004) (Offered fall and spring semester)